ukgamer/gmod-arcademachines/README.md

 `FONT:Exists(name)`

+Has stopped working following an update to GMod, don't use!

-Used to check if a font has already been created.
-Do not use `surface.CreateFont` without first checking if the font has already been created as it is expensive!
+~~Used to check if a font has already been created.
+Do not use `surface.CreateFont` without first checking if the font has already been created as it is expensive!~~

 #### Images